-If you’re like many people seeking facts and info on winter storms, you may feel a little overwhelmed by the amount of information out there on blizzards, nor’easters, clippers, and the other types of winter storm phenomena that take place every winter.
+If you’re like many people seeking facts about winter storms, you may feel a little overwhelmed by the amount of information out there on blizzards, nor’easters, clippers, and the other types of winter storm phenomena that take place every winter.

 As a weather buff myself, studying winter storm patterns intrigues me.
-But it definitely requires having to sort out tons of facts and info to better understand winter storms and the often blinding fury they can unleash.
+But it definitely requires having to sort through tons of facts and myths to better understand winter storms and the often blinding fury they can unleash.

-My goal as a weather geek was to find out some basic info and facts on winter storms so that I could better understand what folks up North have to put up with for months out of the year.
+My goal as a weather geek living in Florida was to find out some basic info and facts on winter storms — so that I could better understand what folks up North have to put up with for several months each year.

 The Ups & Downs Of Winter Weather